-- 21. Reiterates its great concern for bycatch levels in the Mediterranean Sea; - 22.
-Takes note of the need for urgent consideration of the results MedBycatch project, which has been implemented in five Mediterranean countries since 2017 and includes more than two years multi-taxa (including cetacean) bycatch data collection and science-based bycatch mitigation trials; - 23.
-Notes that, to date, few models of pingers have been tested in some Countries and stresses that more research is needed on the effectiveness of such mitigation tool on both the short- and long-term basis; - 24.
-Encourages the Secretariat to provide technical assistance and support to Parties engaged in the assessment and reduction of depredation caused by cetaceans in fisheries; - 25.
-Recommends the continuation of such studies in the Mediterranean Sea to monitor and assess bycatch and depredation and ensure that mitigation measures are effective; - 26.
+- 20. Reiterates its great concern for cetacean bycatch levels in some areas of the Mediterranean Sea; - 21.
+Requests the Scientific Committee to review the results of the MedBycatch project, which has been implemented in five Mediterranean countries since 2017 and includes more than two years multi-taxa (including cetacean) bycatch data collection and science-based bycatch mitigation trials;

+- 22. Notes that, to date, few models of pingers have been tested in some Countries and stresses that more research is needed on the effectiveness of such mitigation tool on both the short- and long-term basis; - 23.
+Recommends the continuation of such studies in the Mediterranean Sea to monitor and assess bycatch and depredation and ensure that mitigation measures are effective; - 24.
 Decides that the present Resolution replaces Resolution 7.11.